froschdesign/zend-expressive-navigation/README.md

 ## WORK IN PROGRESS

-This repository contains a work in progress project for building an authentication module for Expressive and PSR-7 applications.
+This repository contains a work in progress project for building a navigation module for Expressive and PSR-7 applications.

 Please, do not use this code in a production environment!